sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 tscv.split(X_train,y_train)
 ```

 I use the sklearn **TimeSeriesSplit** with a splits parameter of 10 and this becomes my time series cross validator, tscv.
 My next step is to choose a regressor.
 I chose the **DecisionTreeRegressor** and the **RandomForestRegressor**.
-I did not use SVR since in the pervious step I did not get good results with SVR.
+I did not use SVR since in the previous step I did not get good results with SVR.
 Also I began to notice that training was taking a very long time with SVR so i dropped it for further analysis.
 I used **GridSearchCV** with the 2 mentioned regressors and I see an improvement in the results for Random Forest Regressor.
 This also happend to be the first time I have successfully integrated time series cross validation, regression and grid search cv in my project workflow.

 The RandomForestRegressor gave good results with an RMSE of **1.01**